Younger brother's big swim for chopper service

 Remuera's Jonathan Ridler is giving back to the cause that rescued his brother after a fall of at least 10 metres.

-The 28-year-old is set to brave a 20km stretch from Waiheke Island to Auckland City in the annual Chopper Swim Challenge in March.
+The 29-year-old is set to brave a 20km stretch from Waiheke Island to Auckland City in the annual Chopper Swim Challenge in March.

 But first he wants to conquer swimming the Cook Strait.